-1 enforcing the provisions of this act.
-The licensure procedures 2 shall, at a minimum, include the completion of an application form 3 that shall include the name and address of an agent for service of 4 process, the payment of a requisite fee, and evidence of the 5 procurement of a surety bond the following:

-- 1. The name, address, and telephone contact number of the PBM; - 2.
+- B. The Department shall establish, by regulation, licensure procedures, required disclosures for pharmacy benefits managers (PBMs) and other rules as may be necessary for carrying out and enforcing the provisions of this act.
+The licensure procedures shall, at a minimum, include the completion of an application form that shall include the name and address of an agent for service of process, the payment of a requisite fee, and evidence of the procurement of a surety bond the following: - 1.
+The name, address, and telephone contact number of the PBM; - 2.
 The name and address of the PBM's agent for service of process in the state; - 3.
 The name and address of each person with management or control over the PBM; - 4.
-Evidence of the procurement of a surety bond;

-- 5. The name and address of each person with a beneficial ownership interest in the PBMs; - 6.
-In the case of a PBM applicant that is a partnership or other unincorporated association, limited liability corporation, or corporation, and has five or more partners, members, or stockholders: - a. the applicant shall specify its legal structure and the total number of partners, members, or stockholders, - b. the applicant shall specify the name, address, usual occupation, and professional qualifications of the five partners, members, or stockholders with the five largest ownership interests in the PBM, and c. the applicant shall agree that, upon request by the Department, it shall furnish the Department with information regarding the name, address, usual occupation, and professional qualifications of any other partners, members, or stockholders; and
+Evidence of the procurement of a surety bond; - 5.
+The name and address of each person with a beneficial ownership interest in the PBMs; - 22 6.
+In the case of a PBM applicant that is a partnership or 23 other unincorporated association, limited liability corporation, or corporation, and has five or more partners, members, or stockholders:

+a. the applicant shall specify its legal structure.

-- 7. A signed statement indicating that the PBM has not been convicted of a felony and has not violated any of the requirements of the Oklahoma Pharmacy Act and the Patient's Right to Pharmacy Choice Act, or, if the applicant cannot provide such a statement, a signed statement describing the relevant conviction(s) or violation(s). - C. The Department may subpoen witnesses and information.
+- a. the applicant shall specify its legal structure and the total number of partners, members, or stockholders, - b. the applicant shall specify the name, address, usual occupation, and professional qualifications of the five partners, members, or stockholders with the five largest ownership interests in the PBM, and - Department, it shall furnish the Department with information regarding the name, address, usual occupation, and professional qualifications of any other partners, members, or stockholders; - 7.
+A signed statement indicating that the PBM has not been convicted of a felony and has not violated any of the requirements of the Oklahoma Pharmacy Act and the Patient's Right to Pharmacy Choice Act, or, if the applicant cannot provide such a statement, a signed statement describing all relevant convictions or violations; and - 8.
+Any other information the Commissioner deems necessary to review. - C. The Department may subpoena witnesses and information.
 Its compliance officers may take and copy records for investigative use and prosecutions.
-Nothing in this subsection shall limit the Office of the Attorney General from using its investigative demand authority to investigate and prosecute violations of the law. - D. The Department may suspend, revoke or refuse to issue or renew a license for noncompliance with any of the provisions hereby established or with the rules promulgated by the Department; for conduct likely to mislead, deceive or defraud the public or the Department; for unfair or deceptive business practices or for nonpayment of a renewal fee or fine.
-The Department may also levy administrative fines for each count of which a PBM has been convicted in a Department hearing.
+Nothing in this subsection shall limit the Office of the Attorney General from using its investigative demand authority to investigate and prosecute violations of the law.